wasmerio/wasm-fuzz/README.md

-# wasm-fuzz (should be renamed wasmer-fuzz ??)
+# wasm-fuzz

-Information about fuzzing, code coverage and crashes analysis of wasmer.
+Information about fuzzing, code coverage and crashes analysis of [Wasmer](https://github.com/wasmerio/wasmer).

 # Fuzzers

-Fuzzers for wasmer and tips/commands to run them.
+Fuzzers for Wasmer and tips/commands to run them.

 ## cargo-fuzz (libfuzzer)